Benkoff/spring-security-udemy/README.md

 # <a href = "https://www.udemy.com/how-to-use-spring-security-to-secure-your-java-applications/">Java-Spring-Security-Udemy-2015</a>
 Created by Trevor Page.
 Last updated 6/2015

+*The course is nice but a little bit outdated (last update is more than 2,5 years old) so I've decided to rewrite the main part with Spring 5 and recently released Spring Boot 2.0.
+Also I replace JSP with Thymeleaf and try to use it with Spring Security 5, which isn't officially supported by last Thymeleaf release yet.

 Curriculum For This Course  11 Lectures 02:37:49

 ### The Introduction 43:38